 Pier 39 for Sea Lion FUN!

+In the bay area, we have to highlight Pier 39 for sea lion fun.
 We visit Pier 39 on every single trip to San Francisco with kids!
 In Fisherman’s Wharf area, look for Pier 39.
 Really, you can just follow the sounds of the sea lions.
 LOL!

 In this area, there are some floating docks in the water.
 This is the regular hang out for sea lions in San Francisco.
 You can see the sea lions swim up to these docks.
 It is always fun to watch them climb up onto the dock and find a spot.
 These docks are usually filled with sea lions.